No Funding Opportunities at this time

 AmeriCorps grants are awarded to eligible organizations engaged in evidence-based interventions that utilize AmeriCorps members to strengthen communities.
 An AmeriCorps member is an individual who is enrolled in an approved national service position and engages in community service.
 Members may receive a living allowance and other benefits while serving.
 Upon successful completion of their term of service, members receive a Segal AmeriCorps Education Award from the National Service Trust.Who is eligible to apply?

 Public or private nonprofit organizations, including faith-based and other community organizations; institutions of higher education; government entities within states or territories (e.g., cities, counties); Indian Tribes; labor organizations; partnerships and consortia; and intermediaries planning to subgrant funds awarded are encouraged to apply.
 Organizations that have been convicted of a Federal crime are disqualified from receiving this assistance.

 New organizations should submit applications commensurate with the community need with the understanding that the general practice is to award no more or no less than 20 Member Service Years (MSY) for new grantees.

 If your organization is considering submitting an application to sponsor an AmeriCorps program, please review the frequently asked questions.
-Other useful tools to help you decide if you should apply for an AmeriCorps State or National grant is the fit finder on the Corporation for National and Community Service website.
+Other useful information to help you decide if you should apply for an AmeriCorps State or National grant is available on the CNCS website under Managing AmeriCorps Grants.